-Unexpected design: Police gym to wedding venue
+Unexpected design: Transforming a police gym into a wedding venue

 “The primary challenge was balancing stringent historical preservation requirements with the need for a poignant, high-impact design that remained commercially viable,” the firm said.
 “We had to ensure every design move honored the building’s past while creating a functional, revenue-generating space for a modern business.”
-The result is a case study in applying residential and hospitality design sensibilities to a radically different type of space — where the cadence of wedding choreography, light and modularity become the primary tools of architectural storytelling.

 What to change?
 What to keep?